BYU-PRISM/GEKKO/docs/tuning_params.rst

 Default Value: 0

-Description: Traj initialization (0=dead-band, 1=re-center with coldstart/out-of-service, 2=re-center always)
+Description: Setpoint trajectory initialization (0=dead-band, 1=re-center with coldstart/out-of-service, 2=re-center always)

-Explanation: TR_INIT is an option to specify how the initial conditions of the reference trajectory should change with each cycle.
+Explanation: `TR_INIT` is an option to specify how the initial conditions of the controlled variable's (CV) setpoint reference trajectory should change with each cycle.
+The trajectory is set by :ref:`tau`.
 An option of 0 specifies that the initial conditions should start at SPHI and SPLO, creating an unchanging target over the horizon.
-An option of 1 makes the initial conditions equal to the current process variable value only on coldstart (APM.COLDSTART>=1) or with CTRLMODE <=2 when the controller is out of service.
+An option of 1 makes the initial conditions equal to the current process variable value only on coldstart (:ref:`coldstart`>=1) or with :ref:`ctrlmode` <=2 when the controller is out of service.
 Otherwise, the reference trajectory is updated from the first step of the prior solution.
-When TR_INIT=2, the reference trajectory realigns to the controlled variable (CV) initial condition with each cycle.
-Each CV can have a different TR_INIT.
+When `TR_INIT=2`, the reference trajectory realigns to the variable's initial condition with each cycle.
+Each CV can have a different `TR_INIT`.
+The trajectory is also influenced by :ref:`tr_open`.

 .. _upper: